Center for Contextual Evangelism (CCE)

-The operationalization of the CEC takes place from nine "vectors:" Confessional, Local, Institutional, Vocational, Academic, Literal, Relational, of Movement and Creative.
+The operationalization of the CCE takes place from nine "vectors:" Confessional, Local, Institutional, Vocational, Academic, Literal, Relational, of Movement and Creative.

-The CEC is based on vital relationships with pan-Wesleyan teaching and training institutions (e.g., universities, colleges, seminars, institutes, schools, training centers or programs, etc.).
+The CCE is based on vital relationships with pan-Wesleyan teaching and training institutions (e.g., universities, colleges, seminars, institutes, schools, training centers or programs, etc.).

 The CCE offers opportunities for reflection, understanding, and vocational matureness, in integral mission and evangelism aimed at pastors and laypeople, while gaining experience in the practice of sharing the faith through holistic and non-confrontational approaches.

 In order to facilitate the obtaining of academic credits properly applicable to seminars, institutes, schools, training programs or schools of theology of participants regularly enrolled in their respective institutions, the CCE can provide certificates of participation in congresses, courses, seminars, lectures, symposia, consultations, weeks of study, etc., for the purpose of proving continuing education.